Resume & Application Tips

 • Problem Solving

-• In addition to the above four required competencies, general knowledge* for cybersecurity positions includes:
+• In addition to the above four required competencies, general knowledge* for cybersecurity positions include:

 • Cybersecurity and privacy principles